 Any sign of gastrointestinal problems, such as diarrhea, should be discussed with a vet.

-You’ll also have to taper the use of steroids in dogs and cats that have been taking the prescription medication for more than 2 weeks.
+You must taper the use of steroids in dogs and cats that have been taking the prescription medication for more than 2 weeks.
 Never quit the use of these steroids cold turkey, as it could make animals incredibly sick and send them into shock.

 Is Prednisone the Best Treatment for Cancer in Dogs?